Z3TA/webide/README.txt

 =========================
 You can use the editor as a native standalone editor.
 But it's also possible to use it as a cloud editor!

-If you choose to open up the editor to others, i'ts adviced to create a system account for each user.
+If you choose to open up the editor to others, it's advised to create a system account for each user.

 Set user credentials in server/users.pw
 Make sure server/users.pw is not readable (sudo chmod 770 server/users.pw && sudo chown root:root server/users.pw)